 With significant national and international experience in emergency response, homeland security, and countering transnational organized crime, Rear Admiral Brown previously served the administration as the President’s Homeland Security and Counterterrorism Advisor.
 It was in this role that he led both domestic and international coordination of preparations and response to Hurricane Dorian, in 2019.

-Promoted to flag rank in 2013, Rear Admiral Brown previously served as Assistant Commandant for Response Policy at U.S. Coast Guard Headquarters.
-Rear Admiral Brown oversaw the development of strategic response doctrine and policy guidance for all Coast Guard forces.
-These policies encompass seven of the eleven operational maritime missions in the areas of law enforcement, search and rescue, counterterrorism and defense operations, oil spill response, incident management and preparedness, and contingency exercise programs.
+Prior to joining the White House, Rear Admiral Brown served as Commander of the Seventh Coast Guard District headquartered in Miami, Florida, with responsibility for all Coast Guard operations and personnel in the Southeast United States and the Caribbean Basin, including Florida, Georgia, South Carolina, Puerto Rico and the U.S. Virgin Islands.
+From 2013-2017, he served as Assistant Commandant for Response Policy at U.S. Coast Guard Headquarters, overseeing the development of strategic response doctrine and policy guidance for all Coast Guard forces in the areas of law enforcement, search and rescue, counterterrorism and defense operations, oil spill response, incident management and preparedness, and contingency exercise programs.